 “As a late comer to the cloud space, Oracle had ceded significant market share to its competitors.

-Oracle’s Cloud is extremely difficult to use, is poorly documented and is so far behind market leader AWS that there is not much to talk about.
-The only people that spend time talking the Oracle Cloud is Oracle sales reps and other people that work at Oracle.
+Oracle’s Cloud is complicated to use, is poorly documented, and is so far behind market leader AWS that there is not much to talk about.
+The only people who spend time discussing the Oracle Cloud are Oracle sales reps and other people working at Oracle.

 Instead of focusing on creating a better product, however, Oracle relied on improper sales practices to railroad its customers into purchasing the Company’s cloud offerings.
 One such practice was to “audit” customers’ use of the Company’s non-cloud software licenses and charge those customers hefty penalties unless they agreed to shift their business to Oracle cloud programs.
 Oracle’s use of audits was well known within the industry, but the extent to which the Company was using threats of audits to coerce customers to purchase cloud products was not known to investors, and expressly denied by the Company.

 In addition to threatening customers with audits, Oracle also decreased its customer support for certain of its on-premises and hardware systems, in an effort to drive customers away from such systems and into cloud-based systems.
 Oracle also strong-armed customers by threatening to dramatically raise the cost of legacy database licenses if the customer chose another cloud provider.”

 Unmentioned here, and perhaps unknown to the Fireman Fund, Oracle has changed its incentives for a sales rep only to compensate for cloud sales.
 The problem?
 Oracle does not have much to sell in the Cloud…..so sales reps often sell both the Cloud and the on-premises version of the Oracle software, with the Cloud being reported to Wall Street and the on-premises version being used by the customer.

 An article in Business Insider covered this topic.